johanmazoyer/Asterix/docs/run_asterix.rst

     - diam_pup_in_m : float, pupil diameter (in meters).
     - diam_pup_in_pix : int, pupil diameter (in pixels).
     - overpadding_pupilplane_factor : overpadding pupil plane factor if 2: the pupil of diameter ``2*diam_pup_in_pix`` is in a ``2*overpadding_pupilplane_factor*diam_pup_in_pix`` array.
     - filename_instr_pup : Instrument entrance pupil definition.
-Several keywords are already defined :
+Several keywords are already defined:

                                 - "Clear" for no pupil at all (clear plane)
                                 - "RoundPup" for a round pupil of radius diam_pup_in_m
                                 - "RomanPup" for HLC Roman Pupil on THD